RILAB/bis101_fall2014/lecture01.md

 	Codominance: mutant allele expressed in different tissues and makes horn on sides of head (draw).
 H1H2 has three horns (draw).

 	H2 vs H3 <strong style="font-size: 150%; color: red;">?</strong> incompletely dominant

+	incomplete dominance not the same as a **quantitative trait** e.g. human height is not incomplete dominance! because >1 locus is involved

+	human blood types good example of codominance (ignoring the Rh factor +/- here):
+	- 3 alleles, I^A, I^B, i
+	- I^A / (A or i) A blood type
+	- I^B / (B or i) B
+	- I^A / I^B AB type
+	- i/i O type

+ at phenotypic level looks different from incomplete dominance reality we treat dominance as a variable, where 0 is recessive and 1 is dominant

 * **testcross:** cross the dominant phenotype back to recessive homozygote **tester** to test it's genotype
 * **backcross:** cross progeny back to parent (example of why plants rule: they don't let us do this in human genetics!)
 * **monoybrid cross** cross two indidividuals that are each het for a single locus. dihybrid, trihybrid etc.

 #### Introducing tb1